 Learning outcomes

-• A simple schema that summarises the story of your procrastination – the when, how and, possibly, the why
+Understand a simple schema that summarises the story of your procrastination – the when, how and, possibly, the why,

-• To understand and re-cast the meaning you have given the tasks that you procrastinate about – without beating yourself up
+Be able to understand and re-cast the meaning you have given the tasks that you procrastinate about – without beating yourself up,

-• A method for setting an effective goal to get yourself back into action, based on the above understanding
+Know how to use a method for setting an effective goal to get yourself back into action, based on the above understanding,

 Methods